aidyw/bosto-2g-linux-kernel-module/README.md

 This is a Linux driver for the 2nd generation Bosto Kingtee 22HD and Bosto Kingtee 14WA tablets.
-These tablets were released around November 2013 and featured a Hanwang/Hanvon digitiser superior to the earlier tablet versions, but that broke the Wacom compatibility that previously allowed these tablets to work directly in Linux.

-Fortunately it was discovered that there was a driver for an older Hanwang tablet already in the kernel source and with a few modifications that driver will work for the newer Kingtee's.
+These tablets were released around November 2013.

 Using this driver requires some manual work but is definitely possible right now.
-We are working to get the drivers to a point where using the tablets under Linux will be automatic and convenient.
+We are working to get the drivers to a point where using these tablets under Linux will be automatic and convenient.

 Multiple drivers